ValveSoftware/openvr/docs/Driver_API_Documentation.md

 If an application does not provide a binding for your device SteamVR will try to use the remappings file to convert an existing binding to work with your device.
 This works for SteamVR Input and OpenXR applications.

-The remapping json has an array of `layouts` which then have an array of `remappings`.
-Remappings specify a path, but can also specify a mode, and a specific input.
-When converting a binding SteamVR will look for the highest priority layout that the application has a binding for.
-Then it copies that binding profile and loops through each binding.
-For each binding it will check if there is a matching `remapping` and apply the conversion.
-If there is not a remapping for that binding it will just copy it across verbatim.
+When converting a binding, SteamVR will look for the highest priority `layout` that the application has a binding for.
+Then it reads the binding profile and assesses each binding.
+For each binding, it will check if there is a matching `autoremapping` or `remapping` and apply the conversion.
+If there is no match for that binding, it will just copy it across verbatim.

+The remapping json has an array of `layouts` which then have an array of `autoremappings` and/or an array of `remappings`.
+These arrays list instructions for how to map from one binding to another.
+When the `autoremappings` and `remappings` are taken together, they must collectively specify all differences between two controllers.
+For example if you're remapping `from` a `knuckles` controller type, it has A/B buttons with touch sensors.
+If you're mapping to a controller that has those buttons but does not have touch sensors on them, then you'll need to provide either an `autoremapping`, or a set of `remappings` to convert the touch bindings to click bindings.
+You can do this explicitly with `remappings` but we recommend using `autoremappings` instead as SteamVR determines all of those binding scenarios for you.

+The `autoremappings` objects simply specify a component to remap `from` and a component to remap `to`.
+SteamVR will determine all the binding scenarios needed to do that remapping.
+Internally SteamVR does this by looking up the components and their capabilities in their respective input profiles, then adding an array of `remapping` objects based on predefined templates.
+Because of this, autoremappings are only available to remap `from` the built-in controller types: `vive_controller`, `oculus_touch`, `knuckles` and `khr_simple_controller`.
+This method of remapping is the easiest to define and therefore least prone to errors since we draw from a predefined collection of binding types.
+If you have a relatively standard layout we recommend using `autoremappings` as much as possible instead of explicitly defining `remappings`.

+The `remappings` objects give you more explicit control over how to remap one component to another.
+If you need to do an uncommon remapping (like A/B to a touchpad) you can specify all the individual binding scenarios that would apply.
+You'll need to specify a `remapping` object to apply to every type of binding that can be made. `Remapping` objects come in three types: `input`, `mode`, and component. `Input` remappings cover a specific mode's input, `mode` remappings cover all inputs in a mode, component remappings cover all modes and inputs.

-Remappings come in three types: input, mode, and component.
-When remapping a binding SteamVR checks for the most specific remappings first - input remappings (ex: click).
-Then we search for mode remappings (ex: button).
-And finally component remappings (ex: /user/hand/left/trigger).
-We'll only use one remapping per binding unless it has the remapping_mode: 'multiple' listed.
-This lets us do simple things like remapping the a button to the x button.
+When remapping a binding, SteamVR checks for the most specific `remappings` first - `input` remappings (ex: click).
+Then `mode` remappings (ex: button).
+Finally, component remappings (ex: /user/hand/left/trigger).
+This lets us do simple things like remapping the A button to the X button.
 But also more complex things like the various modes/inputs of a trigger style grip to a force sensor style grip.
+We'll only use one remapping per binding unless it has the `remapping_mode` `multiple` listed (see [One-to-Many Remappings](#one-to-many-remappings)).

 #### File Structure
 * `to_controller_type` - Required.
 This **must** be set to the device's `controller_type`.